Tonbridge Circular via Tudeley walk

-Take the broad track heading SW away from the lake, under the bridge carrying the Redhill–Tonbridge railway line20.
-On the other side fork right to come to the Park Café and toilets on the left.
+- Take the broad track heading SW away from the lake, under the bridge carrying the Redhill–Tonbridge railway line?.
+On the other side fork right to come to the Park Café and toilets.

-Keep right to go through the car park for 100m.
-As it curves round to the left turn right onto a path signposted to Haysden Water, soon crossing a backwater21 on Shallows Bridge.
+- Keep right to go through the car park for 100m.
+As it curves round to the left turn right onto a path signposted to Haysden Water, soon crossing a backwater? on Shallows Bridge.

-At the bottom of the footbridge turn right and follow the path under the railway line to Stone Lock.
-Turn right onto the path alongside the New Cut and resume the directions at [†] below.
+- At the bottom of the footbridge turn right and follow the path under the railway line to Stone Lock.
+Turn right onto the path alongside the New Cut and resume the directions at [?].

-For the longer routes keep ahead on the main path, which meanders between the railway and the reed-lined backwater (with a couple of side paths to the water's edge).
-On the main path you eventually cross the backwater again on Rainbow Bridge, alongside an old railway bridge.
+- For the longer routes keep ahead on the main path, which meanders between the railway and the reed-lined backwater (with a couple of side paths down to The Shallows).
+The main path crosses the backwater again on Rainbow Bridge, alongside an old railway bridge.

-At the bottom of the footbridge turn right and squeeze under the railway bridge on a slightly awkward path.
-At the entrance to Heusenstamm Wood follow the path round to the right and resume the directions at [‡] below.
+- At the bottom of the footbridge turn right and squeeze under the railway bridge on a slightly awkward path.
+At the entrance to Heusenstamm Wood follow the path round to the right and resume the directions at [?].

-For the full route turn left onto a path between metal barriers.
+- For the full route turn left onto a path between metal barriers.
 This soon crosses Straight Mile Bridge where you turn right, leaving the WW.
-Follow a tree-lined path alongside a disused waterway, the eastern part of the Straight Mile22.
+Follow a tree-lined path alongside a disused waterway, the eastern part of the Straight Mile?.

-In the north-western corner of the lake veer right onto a path going under a railway bridge into the corner of a water meadow, the start of the return route back towards Tonbridge.
-The suggested route is to follow a grassy path close to the River Medway on your left, but if the meadow looks waterlogged it is advisable to walk along the low embankment on its right-hand side.
+- In the north-western corner of the lake veer right onto a path going under a railway bridge into the corner of a water meadow, leaving the EVW.
+The suggested route to start the return leg is the grassy path close to the River Medway on your left, but if the meadow looks waterlogged it is advisable to walk along the low embankment on its right-hand side.

-Either way you go back under the A21 and over the flood embankment at the far end, with the riverside path providing a better view of the Leigh Flood Relief Barrier23.
-Make your way to either of the two stiles leading into Heusenstamm Wood24 ahead.
+- Either way you go back under the A21 and over the flood embankment at the far end, with the riverside path providing a better view of the Leigh Flood Relief Barrier?.
+Make your way to either of the two stiles leading into Heusenstamm Wood? ahead.
 The two woodland paths converge at the far end, where you go past a wooden sculpture and between metal barriers to leave the wood.

-[‡] Follow a long straight grassy path through a meadow, ignoring Friendship Bridge across the New Cut25 (river) on your left.
-At the end of the meadow you pass the derelict Stone Lock26 on your right.
+- Follow a long straight grassy path through a meadow, ignoring Friendship Bridge across the main branch of the River Medway (the New Cut?) on your left.
+At the end of the meadow you pass the derelict Stone Lock? on your right.

 Follow the perimeter path around the south and east sides of Barden Lake.
 Near its north-eastern corner turn right onto a path into the trees and fork right at path junctions to leave the Country Park on a footpath past allotments.
 Cross the railway line on a footbridge and keep ahead on Barden Road, soon with the river behind houses on the left.
 Just before the junction with Avebury Avenue turn left onto a footpath alongside the river.
 Go past a footbridge on the left and continue along